dmitry-shechtman/aoc2023/aoc2023/day05/README.md

   8. humidity-to-location map

 See how all those pieces have numbers separated by space characters?
-Let's split those, parse each one into `long`, and make an array:
+Let's split those, parse each one into a `long`, and make an array:

 ```C#
     private static long[] ParseInt64s(string s) =>